bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Answer

 In JavaScript, two values discretely represent nothing — `undefined` and `null`.
 The concrete difference between them is that `null` is explicit, while `undefined` is implicit.
-When a property does not exist or a variable has not been given a value, the value is `undefined`. `null` is set as the value to explicitly indicate “no value”.
+When a property does not exist or a variable has not been given a value, the value is `undefined`. `null` is set as the value to explicitly indicate “no value ".
 In essence, `undefined` is used when the nothing is not known, and `null` is used when the nothing is known.

 #### Don’t forget: